OpenCourseAPI/OwlAPI/examples/README.md

 - [`.catch()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/catch) operates in a similar fashion, allowing us to detect some errors that might occur during request process.
 It should be noted that `.catch()` will only raise on network errors; a HTTP status of `404` will not make `.catch()` trigger.

+Upon recieving a valid response from the web server, we can now format our content into the `#output` container.
+We first convert the `JSON` data into a string format using [`JSON.stringify()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify).
+The parameters used here will format the JSON into a format that is easy to read for humans.
+Finally, We set the [`innerHTML`](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML) of the output container to the output string we generated.

 ### Conclusion

-With this basic code, you should be able to successfully make `GET` requests to OwlAPI's `/single` endpoint using `Fetch API`.
-It provides a consistent method to make web requests easy, and can be used to make `POST` requests used advanced usage of OwlAPI.
+With this basic code, you should be able to successfully make `GET` requests to OwlAPI's `/single` endpoint using `Fetch API`; it provides a consistent method to make web requests easy, and can be used to make `POST` requests used advanced usage of OwlAPI.
 You can read more about making advanced queries and filters in the next section.